aamaricci/EDIpack2.0/doc/funcs/1_solver.rst

    :param Nlat: This sets the number of inequivalent sites for real-space DMFT.
 If this parameter alone is provided, :func:`get_bath_dimension` is invoked to determine the bath vector length Nb for each impurity.
 A ``[Nlat,Nb]`` vector is then allocated.

    :return: An array of floats that contains the bath parameters for the impurity problem.
 This is a required input of :func:`solve` and :func:`chi2_fitgf`.
 Its elements are ordered differently depending on the bath geometry.
-They are (de)compactified for user interaction via :func:`bath_packaging`.
+They are (de)compactified for user interaction via :func:`bath_inspect`.
 Specific symmetrization operations are implemented and listed in the :ref:`bath` section.
    :rtype: np.array(dtype=float)

 .. function:: finalize_solver()